UBC-CIC/Research-Innovation-Knowledge-Graph/docs/UserGuide.md

 #### Levels of Connections

 This part of the graph details allows the user to control the level of connections of the currently selected researcher.
-This means the user can see mutual researchers that are 2 or 3 edges away and the graph will be updated as such.
+This means the user can see mutual researcher connections that are 2 or 3 edges away and the graph will be updated as such.

 ### Similar Researchers